patiljignesh/iOS-Swift-with-First-Principles/README.md

 28. [Type Properties vs Instant Properties](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID264)
 - > There will only ever be one copy of these properties, no matter how many instances of that type you create.
 These kinds of properties are called type properties.

+29. `is` is used for Type Checking

+30. `as!` is used for Forced Downcast

+31. `as?` is used for Safe Downcast

+32. `as` is used for Upcasting.
+From subclass to superclass.

 ## DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.